renpy/renpy/sphinx/source/store_variables.rst

     This is set to None at the start of the splashscreen, and restored to its original value when the splashscreen ends.

+.. var:: _history = True

+    If true, Ren'Py will record dialogue history when a line is shown.
+(Note that :var:`config.history_list_length` must be set as well.)

+.. var:: _history_list = [ ]

+    This is a list of history objects, corresponding to each line of history from oldest to newest.
+See the :ref:`History <history>` section for more information.

 .. var:: main_menu = False

     Ren'Py sets this variable to True while in the main menu.
 This can be used